Passer au contenu principal

 My Carbon Monoxide Detector Went Off Then Stopped: What Do I Do?

-If your carbon monoxide detector went off and then stopped, it's important to take the situation seriously, even if the alarm is no longer sounding.
+If you have a carbon monoxide detector chirping and then it stops, it's important to take the situation seriously, even if the alarm is no longer sounding.
 Even if the alarm has stopped, get everyone out of the home to a place with fresh air.
 Contact 911 or your local fire department to report the incident.
 They can come to your home with equipment to measure CO levels and ensure it is safe to re-enter.

 How To Turn Off Carbon Monoxide Alarm When It Is Going Off